 (150 − 100) / 150 × 100 = 33.3% ← Wrong

-The correct answer is 50%.
-Dividing by the new value is a different calculation (it tells you what share of the new price the increase represents) and should not be called percentage change.
+The right answer is 50%.
+Dividing by the new value calculates something else entirely, the share of the new price the increase represents, and it shouldn't be called percentage change.

-A 50% gain followed by a 50% loss does not return you to your starting point.
+A 50% gain followed by a 50% loss doesn't return you to your starting point.

 $100 + 50% = $150